Where to Go White Water Rafting in New Zealand

 2. Rangitikei River and Ngaruroro River

 In a secluded location in the North Island, River Valley Lodge specialises in rafting the Rangitikei and Ngaruroro rivers.
 The grade 4 and 5 option gives you more time to take in the scenery in between being splashed in the face and surfing rapids.
+Find out more about rafting with River Valley Lodge on Viator and Tripadvisor.

 Location: River Valley, North Island